WORK COMMENCES AT 825 DIDSBURY

-Work has begun at 825 Wilmslow Road, Didsbury to convert listed buildings and former offices to residential and build 22 family sized newly built homes.
+Work has begun to convert former offices to 22 family sized newly built homes

 Planning for the development was agreed late last year and the first homes will be ready for occupation by this autumn.

 P J Livesey Director, James Woodmansee, said: “This is an opportunity to take a site with various buildings both listed and non -listed, some used and some no longer fit for purpose and create a place that will once again be truly part of the community. “